 If the Status field of the SMB2 header of the response indicates an error, the client MUST return the received status code to the calling application.
-If the error code is either STATUS BUFFER TOO SMALL or STATUS INFO LENGTH MISMATCH and the SMB2 ERROR
+If the error code is either

 STATUS_BUFFER_TOO_SMALL or STATUS_INFO_LENGTH_MISMATCH and the SMB2 ERROR Response following the SMB2 header has a ByteCount of 4, the client MUST also return the 4-byte error data to the calling application.
 This error data indicates the size, in bytes, that is required to successfully query the information.